school-of-data/GIS-curriculum/sri-lanka/module9/module9.md

 Figure 9.41 - Comparing 2 raster layers using MapSwipe Tool plugin

 To activate the MapSwipe tool, click on it while the raster layer you want to drape is selected in the Layers Panel.
-The resolution differences are obvious, as well as the fact that the satellite product (Land Cover) has been developed using a satellite image (PROBA-V) of a coarser resolution.
+The resolution differences are obvious, as well as the fact that the satellite product (Land Cover) has been developed using a satellite image (PROBA-V)d of a coarser resolution.
 However, the general larger classes are well identified, as can be seen in figure 9.42.

 ![alt_text](media/fig942.png "image_tooltip")